cmtri2601/RecapJS/README.md

-# Common Practices for Professional JavaScript Programmers
+# Common Practices for JavaScript Programmers

 Here are some common practices that professional programmers follow when coding in JavaScript, sourced from W3Schools: